scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

     a.run_suggestion(100)

-This runs the same experiment 100 times with different hyperparameter configuration and saves all results in a database.
+This runs the same experiment 100 times with different hyperparameter configurations and saves all results to a database.

 Multiple search spaces
 ++++++++++++++++++++++

-Since search spaces are named configurations, Labwatch also allows to have multiple search spaces, which is very convenient if one wants to keep single hyperparameters fixed and to only optimize a few other hyperparameters.
+Since search spaces are named configurations, Labwatch also allows to have multiple search spaces, which is very convenient if one wants to keep single hyperparameters fixed and only optimize a few other hyperparameters.
 Assume that we now only want to optimize the learning rate and keep the batch size fixed, we can create a second smaller search space:

 .. code-block:: python